A great visual merchandising resume is your first shot at showing off what you can do - and what you care about - to the people who matter.

 While experience is highly valued, having formal education or specialized training can set you apart and provide credibility to your skills.

-- Include any relevant degrees such as a Bachelor’s in Fashion Merchandising, Retail Management, or a similar field.
+- Include any relevant degrees - for example, a Bachelor’s in Fashion Merchandising, Retail Management, or anything similar.

-- List any certifications related to visual merchandising, such as a certificate in Retail Design, Fashion Merchandising, or even proficiency in certain design software.
+- List any certifications on resume tied to visual merchandising, such as a certificate in Retail Design, Fashion Merchandising, or even proficiency in certain design software.

-- If you have taken specialized courses that enhance your qualifications for the position (e.g., Advanced Visual Merchandising, Consumer Behavior, Interior Design), add them in this section.
+- If you have taken specialized courses that enhance your qualifications for the position (think: Advanced Visual Merchandising, Consumer Behavior, Interior Design), mention those.

-- Write the name of the institution, your degree, and the year of graduation (if recent).
+- Write the name of the institution, your degree, and the year of graduation (if recent) on your visual merchandising resume.

 Even if you don’t have a diploma specifically in visual merchandising, any retail or design-related coursework can be beneficial to highlight.